usaid-cs/yesterday-i-learned/investing.md

 - When it is November/December, and the price [went down during the year](https://www.reddit.com/r/stocks/comments/7b4x2z/end_of_year_selloff/).
 This can be claimed as investment loss... but [only if you sell it within the deadline](https://www.tsinetwork.ca/daily-advice/how-to-invest/capital-gains-in-canada-what-is-tax-loss-selling-2/).
 (Similarly, because you konw people will sell for tax credits, it is not wise to buy stocks in November/December, since they are likely to go down as people sell.)
 - ~~In 2019.
 2020 is when the last of baby boomers reach the age of 60.~~ (But they don't just sell everything at once, so ignore me.)
 - When 10 years is up.
 That is enough time to guarantee a typical stock to have gone up.
 - Never, because you're holding and collecting dividends.
+Note that [buying high-dividend stocks is usually a tradeoff between growth and stability](https://www.reddit.com/r/StockMarket/comments/gcr7bi/-/fpdc2da), so you might want to hold off on these until you are near retirement.
 - [Never put yourself in a position where you _need to sell at a certain time_](https://www.thebalance.com/risks-when-selecting-equity-investments-356429).
 By doing so, you lose the "good stocks trend up after a long enough wait" advantage.
 - When the insiders are selling (a lot).
 Insider stock selling is almost never a good sign.
 Unless they are retiring or something, why would someone with a good company sell?
 - Sell if stocks aren't appreciating (rising in value).
 They do nothing even if you hold on to them for a long time.
+- When there is a bubble.
+Warren Buffett, who famously lost 70% value in airline stocks, uses the [(Wilshire 5000...)
+Market cap / GDP index](https://fred.stlouisfed.org/graph/?g=qLC).
+Traditionally, there have always been something wrong whenever people haphazardly started putting money into stocks, but since the government can buy stocks, this index is not as reliable as you may think.

 ## Mutual Funds